areymbaut/data-projects/python_projects/handwritten_digit_classification/README.md

 # Python project - Handwritten digit classification

 ## Introduction
-This project aims at classify handwritten digits into 10 classes using dimensionality reduction and a classical machine-learning classifier.
+This project aims at classifying handwritten digits into 10 classes using dimensionality reduction and a classical machine-learning classifier.

 Ideally, the classification should be visualizable in a 2D graph at the end (hence the dimensionality reduction).